 River Terrace Concept Plan - River Terrace is located within the City of Tigard and on the western edge of the UGB.
-As shown in Figure 2-1, the River Terrace area is directly north of the King City Urban Reserve (which lies on the south side of Beef Bend Road, east of Roy Rogers Road).
+As shown in Figure 2-1, the River Terrace area lies north of the King City Urban Reserve (which is located on the south side of Beef Bend Road, east of Roy Rogers Road).
 River Terrace includes approximately 400 acres that is proposed largely for residential development.
 The Concept Plan is designed to guide development and investment over the next several decades as the area transitions from rural to urban land use to accommodate needed housing in the region.
 The transportation system proposed for River Terrace will provide structure and guidance to the system proposed for the King City URA as proposed north/south internal roads and access locations onto Beef Bend Road will need to be coordinated.
+The River Terrace street plan is shown in Figure 2-2.